 Ubuntu: a version of the operating system known as "Ubuntu", which is supported by Canonical pursuant to Canonical's public announcements and support schedule and is either Canonical's standard version with no modifications or a version modified by Canonical.

-- Canonical is not obligated to perform (i) any service or function except as expressly identified in the Order (ii) any Services to the extent its performance is limited by Customer's failure to meet any reasonable dependency.
+- Canonical is not obligated to perform (i) any service or function except as expressly identified in the Order; or (ii) any Services to the extent its performance is limited by Customer's failure to meet any reasonable dependency.

 Intellectual Property Rights